- Paulo Ferreira

-Glass balustrade post systems will have fixings to mount a handrail, there is also a wide range of handrail designs.
+Glass balustrade post systems will have fixings to mount a handrail; there is also a wide range of handrail designs.
 Handrails help make the system sturdier and offer added safety should a glass panel break.
 The posts, handrails and fixings are typically made of stainless steel, reducing the chances of rust over time.
-Other finishes such as timber are available.
-Posts and handrails can be shaped in various ways, most common shapes are circular and square.
+Other finishes, such as timber, are available.
+Posts and handrails can be shaped in various ways; the most common shapes are circular and square.

 Above: Staircase glass balustrade using posts with timber handrail.

 Base shoes are also a frameless system offering uninterrupted views.
 This system can be mounted to the floor, where the track will be visible.
 Or it can be side fixed, making the track channel less noticeable.
 Base shoes are suitable for interiors and exteriors.
 However, fixing this channel to the side of the floor slab may be advisable for areas where water drainage may be required, for example, eternal balconies, terraces and patios.